Leo-Malay/Video-PDF-Privacy-Redactor/ReadMe.md

 To try face blurring, Please use the `face_blur_example.ipynb` by uploading it to Google Colab and please make sure to upload input file from `input` folder and change the path of input in the given example.

+Note: If you are unable to see the output in the display, you will be able to download it from the `files` panel where you uploaded the input file.
+Please make sure to give same parent path to both input and outout file or they may be saved in different folders.

 ## Quick Usage

 ### PDF Redaction Example